quailyquaily/overtype/README.md

 ## Credits

-Created with the ghost caret technique for perfect WYSIWYG markdown editing.
+Created with the invisible textarea overlay technique for perfect WYSIWYG markdown editing.